 Still other courts allow homeowners to bring negligence claims against subcontractors regardless of recourse against the builder-vendor.
 See A.C.
 Excavating v.
 Yacht Club II Homeowners Association, Inc., 114 P.3d 862, 865 (Colo.
 2005) (“subcontractors owe homeowners a duty of care, independent of any contractual obligations, to act without negligence in the construction of homes.”).
 Even the economic loss rule, which ordinarily bars recovery in a negligence action of the costs or repair and replacement of defective work, “has no application to this case because the Association’s negligence claim is based on a recognized independent duty of care,” id.
 (New Hampshire likewise recognizes the “independent duty” exception to the economic loss rule, but thus far only for parties in privity of contract.
 Wyle v.
 Lees, 162 N.H.
 406, 410 (2011).)

 A clue as to which of the three approaches New Hampshire will favor may be found in Healy v.
 Telge, 139 N.H.
 407 (1995), which dismissed a homeowner’s implied warranty claim against the seller who wasn’t also the builder, but allowed an implied warranty claim to proceed against the septic installer hired by that seller.
 Strictly speaking, that installer wasn’t a “subcontractor.”
-But Healy did permit a homeowner without recourse against the builder to sue the installer of just one component part of the house for breach of implied warranty, despite lack of privity.
+But Healy did permit a homeowner to sue the installer of just one component part of the house for breach of implied warranty, despite lack of privity.